OSGeo/gdal/doc/source/drivers/vector/gml.rst

      :choices: NONE, ALL, HUGE, <list>
      :default: ALL

-     Control the gml:xlink resolution.
-See `gml:xlink resolution`.
+     Control the gml:xlink resolving.
+See `gml:xlink resolving`_.

 - .. config:: GML_SAVE_RESOLVED_TO
      :choices: SAME, <filename>